aghie/pybabelfy/README.md

 # Installation

-You can install pybabelfy from Pypi.
+You can install pybabelfy from Pypi
 ```
 sudo pip install pybabelfy
 ```